BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Creating-A-Hair-Mod/exporting-conforming.md

 ## LSLIB

-After we exported our hair .dae, we can now open LSLIB/ConverterTool ([link to basic installation here](/Tutorials/Visual/Creating-A-Hair-Mod/Tutorials))
+After we exported our hair .dae, we can now open LSLIB/ConverterTool ([Getting Started tutorial here](/Tutorials/Visual/getting-started-with-3d-modding))

 In the GR2 Tools tab, we need to set the Input File Path to our .dae, and set a directory for the to-be-exported GR2.
 In this example I set it the same, just changed the extension: